Dynamita, www.dynamita.com, Sigale, France

 Obtaining a license is a two-step process.

-Start Dynamizu from the Desktop icon.
-Dynamizu will start with showing the Welcome Screen, as illustrated in Figure 1.
+Start DYNAMIZU from the Desktop icon.
+DYNAMIZU will start with showing the Welcome Screen, as illustrated in Figure 1.
 Below the Menu Bar, you will see the Task Bar that guides you through the project workflow, all the way from configuration to simulation.
 The main window is split into four panels with various functionalities.
+The bottom strip is the status bar, showing the simulation status, the main model settings and messages from the GUI, if any.

 Click on the Configure tab.
 In this introduction, we will build a drinking water production plant configuration using different categories from the process unit list of the top left screen panel.
-Select the desired process unit by opening the category and dragging the process unit to the drawing board.
+Select the desired process unit by opening the category (just click on the category name to reveal the icons of available process units) and dragging the process unit to the drawing board (Figure 2).
 To drop the selected unit, just release the mouse button.

 Build the plant configuration and connect the pipes as shown in Figure 5.
-Rename or transform (rotate, mirror) the process units using the right-click pop-up menu.
+Rename (see Table 1 for the new names) or transform (rotate, mirror) the process units using the right-click pop-up menu.
 The pipes can be renamed as well, but this is usually not important – the pipe names are hidden by default (this can be changed in the View menu on the top).
 The visibility of process unit names can be controlled on a one-by-one basis.

-The bottom-left screen panel shows the different configurations that could be selected for each process unit (Figure 6).
+The bottom left screen panel shows the different configurations that could be selected for each process unit (Figure 6 shows the options for the Feed as an example).

-For this example, we will need to modify the default configurations of a few process units as listed in Table 1.
+For this example layout, we will need to modify the names and the default configurations of a few process units as listed in Table 1.

-Table 1 – Configuration setup for Drinking water production from generic surface water feed example
+Table 1 – Configuration setup for Conventional sand filtration with chlorination example

 | Process unit category | Process unit name | Attribute group | Custom value |